robinboncoeur/Art/docs/writing/2DE-1stEd.md

 Brittany went quiet.
 Properly quiet.
 She set her cup down and just looked at me, her eyes gentling as the pieces seemed to fall into place.
 When she smiled, it wasn’t surprise anymore.
 It was warmth.
 And something close to protectiveness.

 "Same at Wardrobe," I went on.
 "I didn't correct them either.
-It— didn't feel wrong."
+It —  didn't feel wrong."

 Brittany pursed her lips.